 DEAFBLIND ONTARIO SERVICES

-DeafBlind Ontario Services provides an array of services to people who are deaf, hard of hearing, non-verbal and deafblind that are customized to each individual’s unique needs, method of communication, and goals to enrich their life.
-The non-profit organization is hiring in many service regions across the province, including in Innisfil and Barrie.
-Learn more and apply today at www.deafblindontario.com/careers.
+DeafBlind Ontario Services provides an array of services to people who are Deaf, hard of hearing, non-verbal and deafblind that are customized to each individual’s unique needs, method of communication, and goals to enrich their life.
+This World Hearing Day, learn more at deafblindontario.com.